What Is Behavior Modification Therapy?

 Both positive and negative operant conditioning can benefit different people, so you might also consider the consequences of not brushing your teeth.
 For every day you miss brushing your teeth, react by taking away your weekly stickers and starting the chart over.
 This aspect of behavior therapy can encourage desired behavior and discourage unwanted behavior through positive punishment.

 Substance use behavior modification may be possible.
 Positive and negative reinforcement may be utilized when quitting a substance or trying to avoid one.
 For example, heavily rewarding yourself for one week free of substance use may be beneficial.
-Evidence-based research shows that rewards encourage people who struggle with addiction to stay substance-free.
+Evidence-based research shows that rewards encourage people who have trouble with substance use or addiction to develop the coping skills necessary to stay substance-free.

 Several methods are utilized to help an individual change their behavior in specific situations.
 By working with you individually, a therapist may be able to figure out which of these methods works best for your situation.
 It could take trial and error to figure out the perfect method, or a combination of different methods may be used.